dwyl/process-handbook/personas/README.md

 #### "_The best time to plant a tree was 20 years ago.
 The second best time is now_" ~ Chinese proverb

 Obviously the _best_ time to create personas is at the _start_ of a project so that it's immediately clear to everyone
 _exactly_ who your are building it for.
-The second best tiem to create personas is _right now_!
+The second best time to create personas is _right now_!
 It doesn't _matter_ that you've never used them before in your project/team/company.
 Start _today_ with _one_ persona.
 Don't use not having "time" or a printer as an excuse to not do it.
 It only takes 5 minutes
 and the benefits are _instant_.
 Clarity of _who_ you are building "Feature X" for and exactly what problem it solves for them.